Tom Clancy's The Division

-Tom Clancy's The Division is an online-only action role-playing video game developed by Massive Entertainment and published in 2016 by Ubisoft, for PlayStation 4, Windows, and Xbox One.
+Tom Clancy's The Division is a 2016 online-only action role-playing video game developed by Massive Entertainment and published by Ubisoft.
+It was released on 8 March for Microsoft Windows, PlayStation 4, and Xbox One.
 It is set in a near future New York City in the aftermath of a viral pandemic; the player, a Special Agent of the Strategic Homeland Division, is tasked with helping the group rebuild its operations in Manhattan, investigate the nature of the outbreak, and combat criminal activity in its wake.
 The Division is structured with elements of role-playing games, as well as cooperative and player versus player online multiplayer.
-This game also marks the debut of Massive and Ubisoft's Snowdrop game engine.
+This game also marked the debut of Massive and Ubisoft's Snowdrop game engine.

-Tom Clancy's The Division received generally positive reviews.
-A sequel, Tom Clancy's The Division 2 was released in March 2019.
+Tom Clancy's The Division received generally positive reviews from critics.
+A sequel was released in March 2019.